RJSSUE/RJSSUE.github.io/_portfolio/portfolio-4.md

 excerpt: "<img src='/images/4-1.png'>"
 collection: portfolio
 ---
 This project implemented a website using Jekyll framework.
-It displays searchable complete Taylor Swift songs lyrics and some music videos.
+I collected, organized and displayed a faceted metadata system for lyrics, songs, music videos, and albums of Taylor Swift.
 Access this project through this [link](https://rjssue.github.io/TS/).